If your healthcare provider believes you may have lung cancer, you will need certain exams and tests to be sure.

 Lung cancer screening is recommended for patients who are at high risk for lung cancer.
 Low-dose CT screenings are recommended for patients who:

-• Computer tomography (CT) scan.
-CT scans are most useful for detecting the stage of the cancer being diagnosed.
-The scan’s results tell your doctor if the cancer has spread to your lungs, liver or other organs.
+- Computer tomography (CT) scan.
+CT scans help us detect the stage of the cancer and if it has spread to other parts of the body.
 Low-dose CT screening is common to detect lung cancer at an early stage for those who qualify.
+Find out more about lung cancer screening.

-A biopsy removes tissue or cells from the lung to be checked by a pathologist under a microscope.
-Results from a biopsy help determine if cells are cancer.
+During a biopsy, we remove tissue or cells from the lung to be checked by a pathologist under a microscope.
+Results from a biopsy help us determine if cells are cancerous.

-A lung biopsy is done with local anesthesia, which is medicine that numbs the area of the lung where a needle will be inserted.
+- Needle biopsy is done with local anesthesia, which is medicine that numbs the area of the lung where a needle will be inserted.
+We use a CT scan to guide the biopsy needle.

 Patients will be contacted after a biopsy by a Markey team member to review results.
 Further management will be recommended at that time.